gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 Golang's channel is an ideal model for moving data along the processing system.
 Glow currently works with batch proccesing, and may support stream processing in the future.

+Glow also need to add monitoring, fault tolerant error handling, etc.
+Lots of work to be done.
+Welcome to any kind of contribution!